 3. Pfeiffer Winery + Richardson Park Campground

-Pfeiffer Winery has the distinction of being one of the oldest wineries in the Lower Tom River area, as well as the first solar-powered winery in the South Willamette Valley.
+Pfeiffer Winery has the distinction of being one of the oldest wineries in the Lower Tom River area, as well as the first solar-powered winery available on the Willamette Valley wine tours.
 This small winery is also co-owned by Danuta Pfeiffer, an outdoor enthusiast and celebrity journalist.
 Danuta and her husband, Robin, have expanded the winery over the past two decades to include a Tuscan-style tasting room as well as two event spaces, the Water Garden and the Grand Fireplace Pavilion.
 Pfeiffer is all about encouraging visitors to find new ways to engage with wine and the place itself, by hosting Pinot Clinics and a wine club.

 4. Antiquum Farm + McBee Park Campground